Supportive housing: Economic impact on society

 Per a study published in JAMA in 2009, a supportive housing development called 1811 Eastlake saved taxpayers $4 million in the first year of operation alone, because these residents are now off the streets and out of emergency rooms and in a safe, steady and supportive living environment.
 The 1811 Eastlake study compared 95 Housing First participants, with 39 wait-list control members and found cost reductions of over 50 percent for the Housing First group.
 While it is not the first published evidence of the service use reductions and cost savings that permanent supportive housing interventions can provide, it is worth highlighting because the level of the cost savings – almost $30,000 per person per year after accounting for housing program costs – are greater than some seminal studies that have shown more modest cost offsets through permanent supportive housing.
 1811 Eastlake provided assistance to homeless people with extensive health issues and still saw a savings of nearly $30,000 per tenant per year in publicly funded services, all while achieving improved housing and health outcomes.

-In Oregon, Portland's Community Engagement Program provides housing and intensive services to homeless individuals with mental illness and addictions.
-The program reduced the cost of health care and incarcerations from $42,075 to $17,199.
-The investment in services and housing during the first year of enrollment was averaged to approximately $9,870.
-This represents a 35.7% ($15,006 per person) annual cost saving for the first year following enrollment in CAP.